 Number of Active Dispensaries

 Liberty Health Sciences

 As you might expect, Miami residents have access to a significant number of dispensaries.
-Eight of the brands mentioned above have at least one MMTC in Miami.
+Nine of the brands mentioned above have at least one MMTC in Miami.
 Ten organizations have a presence in Tallahassee, while seven have MMTCs in Lakeland.

 Who Leads the Florida MMJ Market?

 The Florida MMJ market is worth around $1.3 billion.
 As you can see from the above chart, Trulieve dominates the market and currently has 51% of the market share in Florida.
 Initially, companies were only able to have 28 locations.
 However, the law changed, and Trulieve has pounced.
 It has surged ahead of Curaleaf and Surterra regarding dispensary numbers and is edging towards the 100 mark.

 Top-ranked dispensaries in Florida, like Trulieve, are watching the dollars flow in what is becoming a booming market.

 Trulieve has approximately one-quarter of the state’s active dispensaries but accounts for half the sales.
 It is also a clear market leader when it comes to THC concentrate sales.
 Trulieve’s dominance only became apparent in early 2020.
 It posted four of its strongest five weeks ever in Florida in February and March 2020 and has only grown since.

 What Is the Best Dispensary in Florida?